pdidev/tutorial/README.md

 twice.
 You have to use events for that, you will modify both the C and YAML file.

-* Examine the YAML file and source code, compile and run.
+* Examine the YAML file and source code.

 * In the C file, trigger a %PDI event named `loop` when both `ii` and `main_field` are shared.